computationalAstroUAM/desi_samUNIT/README.md

 [] hdf5 file with further properties
 [] HODs of the samples

 In this folder there are codes to generate a [DESI-like catalogues](https://desi.lbl.gov/trac/wiki/Clustering/MockChallenge/make_galaxy) from the SAGE+UNIT catalogue.

-Programs and subfolders here:
+## Programs

 **lo2f.py** To plot the model [OII] luminosity function at z~1, compared with observations.